HenriWahl/doko3000/README.md

     cp docker/default.env .env

-The default settings should already work - only **COUCHDB_USER** and **COUCHDB_PASSWORD** have to be set at least once initially to initialize the CouchDB database in the `doko3000-couchdb` container.
+The default settings should already work - only **COUCHDB_USER** and **COUCHDB_PASSWORD** have to be set at least once to initialize the CouchDB database in the `doko3000-couchdb` container.

 ###  Running the server with docker-compose.yml